CorradoMotta/ASV_interface/README.md

 <a name="qtmqtt"></a>
 ### QtMqtt

 **NOTE**: The following installation steps are NOT needed if the interface is used with UDP binding only.
 Also, the mqtt binding is currently disabled to avoid installing further components.
+The implementation can be found on branch `feature/integrate_controller`.

 The following steps are required for windows[^2] in order to build QtMqtt from source as the package is not included in the open source release: